Steveineiter/Bachelor_Thesis/DOCUMENTATION.md

 ![image](https://user-images.githubusercontent.com/53307237/129472352-99c67a38-3634-46cd-bbb8-0287847615c1.png)

 Arguments can be:
-- username => The Username we want to scrape.
+- username: The Username we want to scrape.
-- is_a_company => True if the user we scrape is a company, where we want to get data, like Marry or Makava.
+- is_a_company: True if the user we scrape is a company, where we want to get data, like Marry or Makava.
 False otherwise.
-- is_a_deep_crawl => True if we want to crawl data from posts, not only the profile.
+- is_a_deep_crawl: True if we want to crawl data from posts, not only the profile.
 Needs MUCH longer if set on True.
-- path_to_useres_to_crawl_csv => If we use a CSV and the bash script for automatically scarping users, you need to pass the absolute path as argument so that the csv gets updatet after each scrape.
+- path_to_useres_to_crawl_csv: If we use a CSV and the bash script for automatically scarping users, you need to pass the absolute path as argument so that the csv gets updatet after each scrape.

+## 3.)
+Twitter Scraper
+This crawler using scrapy and selenium to get usernames / profiles and a scweet_crawler for getting details out of those profiles.

+### 3.i) Important Files and Directories
+In the directory twitter_scraper/twitter_scraper:
+- spiders/twitter_followers_spider.py:
+    - this file contains the crawler to get the usernames of Twitter users.
+    - You have to set the target Twitter side as well as your Username and the Password in **constants.py**
+    - This is required to log in to Twitter, so it can search for user names in the followers section.
+- constants.py:
+  - This file is the most important to tune parameters: Eg. change the company to crawl, change the username / password to log in.

+The other files, including items.py, middlewares.py, pipelines.py and settings.py, belong to the standard scrapy files.
+Please refer to https://docs.scrapy.org/en/latest/ for further information.

+The file twitter_scraper/scweet_crawler/scweetCrawler.py includes a simple implementation that reads usernames from a csv file and then crawls for them using scweet.
+Please refer to https://github.com/Altimis/Scweet for further information.

+### 3.ii) How to install and run it
+Install scrapy, selenium, chromedriver and the scweet_crawler.

+The process to use the twitter_followers_spider is analogue to that of the Instagram spider.

+To run it in Pycharm with arguments:

+TODO insert image

+To run the scweet_crawler just execute the **scweetCrawler.py** file as any other python program.